theodruilhe/Quantized-LLAMA/REPORT.md

 4. **Scalability:**
    - As the model size increases from 1B to 8B, both accuracy and memory usage increase.
 This highlights the scalability challenges of larger models, especially in memory-constrained or latency-critical applications.

 ---

-#### Recommendations

-1. **For High Accuracy:**
-   - Use full-precision models like `Llama-3.1-8B` or `Llama-3.2-3B` where accuracy is paramount, particularly in applications requiring complex reasoning.

-2. **For Resource-Constrained Environments:**
-   - Deploy quantized models to reduce memory usage and enable scaling on smaller hardware.
-These models are particularly suitable for batch inference or offline processing tasks.

-3. **Latency-Critical Scenarios:**
-   - Non-quantized models are preferable for real-time applications due to their significantly lower latency.

----

-#### Broader Implications
-The results highlight the effectiveness of quantization in reducing memory usage while maintaining comparable accuracy.
-However, the observed latency increase for quantized models suggests that further optimization techniques, such as mixed precision or hardware-specific quantization accelerators, could enhance performance.

----

 ## Resources and References